Edible Landscape Citrus Trees

 5. Immediate gratification and planting size.

-Micro-budded citrus from US Citrus (uscitrus.com) is the best alternative one can get in this country to balance cost and time to fruit-set.
+Micro-budded citrus from US Citrus (uscitrus.com) is the best alternative to produce fresh citrus fruit that one can get in this country to balance cost and time to fruit-set.
 The early-fruit-bearing attribute of micro- budded plants would be an economically viable alternative to immediate gratifications.
 A two-year-old, micro-budded lemon at the US Citrus orchard is shown below.

 6. Container-grown vs. Ground.
 You can grow citrus in containers – 25-gallon or above.
 Container trees can be moved around; however, the size and shape to be maintained.
 The ground is less maintenance.
 Many newer subdivisions in Texas have caliche-filled ground – it needs to be altered with topsoil and organic materials.